bguzmanrio/maskjs/README.md

       mask: pattern to apply(described in the next section),
       errorFunction: callback function triggered on every error,
       defaultValue: defaultValue to be shown on initialization(applies on date format),
+      hidePlaceholder: boolean for not showing the pattern placeholder,
       isUtc: if the pattern is a date format, utc will be considered }
     Mask.newMask(options);